mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

+***
+This Guide has been updated to 1.4.
+If you need to view the old 1.3 version of this wiki page, click [here](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-FAQ/8a86002d330cd4aa54d17012d31322c73bacd94a)
+***

 # Note on Piracy
 If you pirated Terraria, we can't help you. tModLoader won't work.
 Please don't bother us by asking how to get it to work.